NMJ0/Torch2Gemmini/README.md

 # Torch2Gemmini
 This project provides an end-to-end MLIR-based compilation and acceleration flow that integrates Torch-MLIR, Buddy-MLIR, and Gemmini for running PyTorch workloads on Gemmini implemented on an FPGA.
 The pipeline lowers high-level tensor operations from PyTorch through MLIR dialects into Gemmini-compatible accelerator code, enabling efficient execution on a Gemmini-enabled Chipyard system.
-The repository also includes setup scripts, build infrastructure, and integration flows required to connect the software stack with the underlying FPGA deployment environment.
+The repository also includes setup scripts and integration flows required to connect the software stack with the underlying FPGA deployment environment.

 <details>
 <summary><strong>Steps to set up forked CHIPYARD</strong></summary>